spenserblack/git-bisect-tutorial/README.md

 ### Introduction

 We have a _very_ important file, called [`file.txt`][buggy-file].
 We want to be absolutely sure that it doesn't contain any bugs (🐛).
-If but if you [open the file...][buggy-file]
+But if you [open the file...][buggy-file]

 Oh no!
 There's a bug!